pepicrft/catalysis-framework/packages/docs/docs/contributors/logging.md

 To help provide the above logging experience, `@gestaltjs/core` includes a [`logger`](https://github.com/gestaltjs/gestalt/blob/main/packages/core/src/cli/logger.ts) utility that builds upon [pino](https://github.com/pinojs/pino).
-The main reason for choosing Pino is its performance, thanks to the usage of [Node Worker Threads](https://nodejs.org/api/worker_threads.html).
+The main reason for choosing Pino is its performance thanks to the usage of [Node Worker Threads](https://nodejs.org/api/worker_threads.html).
 When GestaltJS are running in production, it's vital that logging doesn't make the processing of requests slower.